 Financial instruments that potentially subject the Company to concentrations of credit risk consist principally of cash and cash equivalents, short-term investments and accounts receivable.
 The Company maintains cash and cash equivalents with various financial institutions.
 At times such investments may be in excess of FDIC insurance limits.
 As disclosed in note 8, a significant portion of the Company's business is the production of military and industrial electronic equipment for use by the U.S. and foreign governments and certain industrial customers.
-The related accounts receivable balance, as a percentage of the Company's total trade accounts receivable balance, was 61% represented by three customers at June 30, 2014, and 52% by two customers at June 30, 2013.
+The related accounts receivable balance, as a percentage of the Company's total trade accounts receivable balance, was 60% represented by three customers at June 30, 2015 and 61% represented by three customers at June 30, 2014.